 - Track metadata like author, post type, logged in users, publication year and tags.

 Keep in mind that you can’t run this plugin with another Google Analytics plugin…otherwise the tracking will break.

-What WordPress plugins do you recommend for bloggers to speed up their site and make their site social friendly?
+What WordPress plugins do you recommend for bloggers to speed up their sites and make their sites social-friendly?